iZarrios/slm-pipeline/README.md

 # SLM Pipeline

 This project provides a complete pipeline for building a Small Language Model (SLM) tailored to a specific domain.
-It covers data collection, processing, fine-tuning, and deployment.
+It covers data collection, processing, fine-tuning, evaluation, and deployment.

 ## Features

 - **Data Collection:** Scrape websites and extract text from PDF documents.
 - **Data Processing:** Clean, chunk, and generate question-answer pairs from the collected data.
 - **Fine-Tuning:** Fine-tune a base model using the generated dataset.
+- **Evaluation:** Evaluate the fine-tuned model against a baseline using ROUGE and BLEU metrics, and measure performance.
 - **Deployment:** Deploy the fine-tuned model as a FastAPI application.

 ## Prerequisites